How to Make Homemade Ricotta Cheese

 Be sure to save the cooking whey and use it for cooking grains or polenta, such as in this Polenta Al Forno dish!

 - candy thermometer

-- one large fine-mesh sieve
+- large fine-meshed sieve

-- 1/2 cup cream
+- ½ cup (120 mL) heavy cream

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- Carefully and slowly pour the ricotta mixture into the cheesecloth-lined sieve.
-Allow to drain at room temperature for an hour and a half.
+- Meanwhile, line a large fine-meshed sieve with a double layer of cheesecloth and set over a large, deep bowl.
+Carefully and slowly pour the ricotta mixture into the cheesecloth-lined sieve.
+Allow to drain at room temperature for 90 minutes.